 Since I do all my sessions on location, we’ll have to decide on where is a good place for you two.
 Don’t be afraid to think outside the box.
 Is there a location that’s significant or special to you?
 Where you first met?
 Where you got engaged?

 Some of the most popular spots I use for sessions are parks, gardens, historic locations, downtown areas, cities, or even your own backyard.
-Keep in mind, some locations, like well-manicured private gardens, often require a photo permit.
-It is the client’s responsibility to obtain and pay for any required permits.
+Keep in mind, some locations, like well-manicured gardens, often require a photo permit.
+It would be the client’s responsibility to obtain and pay for any required permits.
 So check a site’s website before we make plans.

 Since the majority of my sessions are during the weekdays, crowded locations aren’t usually a concern.
 If we are planning a weekend session, consider if we should plan around high traffic times.
 Imagine the first nice weekend in spring at a local park or move-in day at a university.
 It’s packed and will likely mean lots of photo bombers in our shots!